 This is known as the market salary for your level of education and experience.
 Research competitors in your industry to find out what their PM salaries are.
 You can use sites like Glassdoor and Indeed or even reach out to other project managers and ask.

 Work on bigger projects

-If you feel that you’re ready to advance your work to the next level and take on larger projects and responsibilities, that is a great way to increase your salary.
+Do you feel you’re ready to advance your work to the next level and take on larger projects and responsibilities?
+If yes, that’s a great way to increase your salary.